rishishah41194/wpsurveyform/readme.txt

 == Installation ==
 1. Activated the plugin.
-2. Create Survey Form from the \"add_new_survey_form\" admin page.
+2. Create Survey Form from the "add_new_survey_form" admin page.
-3. Copy the shortcode from \"display_survey_form\" admin page and past it on anywhere in the site.
+3. Copy the shortcode from "display_survey_form" admin page and past it on anywhere in the site.